 With Printful’s Warehousing & Fulfillment service, you can store products sold at your ecommerce store at our warehouse, and we’ll fulfill your orders and ship them directly to your end customers under your own brand.
 Our warehousing & fulfillment customers enjoy same-day order fulfillment.

 Short for “packaging-insert,” pack-ins are branded materials like postcards, thank-you notes, or stickers that can be added to your Printful orders to emphasize your brand.
 You send them to us, we store them in our warehouse, and then add them to your customers’ orders.

-Our Creative Services include graphic design, ecommerce photography, video production, and store setup.
+Our Creative Services include graphic design, ecommerce photography, video production.
 Essentially, we’re a one-stop shop for any of your ecommerce needs, so don’t hesitate to get in touch if you need help in any of these areas.

-This section takes you through the techniques we use to print, embroider, and engrave your orders.
+This section takes you through the techniques we use to print and embroider your orders.

 Direct-to-garment printing is similar to printing on a piece of paper—we use inks to print directly on the shirt.
 DTG is cost-efficient for one-off orders, can handle many colors and yield great detail, but has a restricted print area.

 We use Kornit NeoPigment inks in DTG printing.
 They’re water-based vegan inks that Kornit formulates, tests, and produces in their own ink factories, maintaining the highest quality levels.
 The inks are non-hazardous, toxin-free, biodegradable, and contain no animal by-products.